nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 The proposed undone event feature is an add-on command to the current implementation of Managera.
-Since the `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, a new `commandType` case for `UndoneEventCommand` is required in `AddressBookParser`.
+Since the `AddressBookParser` is responsible for determining the type of `Command` to be created from user input, a new `commandType` for `UndoneEventCommand` needs to be added to `AddressBookParser`.

-An `UndoneEventCommandParser` is needed to parse the user's input and creates an `Index` representing the position of the event in the Event list.
-The `UndoneEventCommand` created by `UndoneEventCommandParser` will contain the `Index` of the event in the displayed Event list to be undone.
-When the command is executed, the `model` will retrieve the event at the specified
-`Index` and change the completion status of the Event object.
+An `UndoneEventCommandParser` is needed to parse the user's input and creates an `Index` representing the position of the event in the event list.
+The `UndoneEventCommand` created by `UndoneEventCommandParser` will contain the `Index` of the event in the displayed event list to be undone.
+When the command is executed, the `model` will retrieve the `Event` at the specified `Index` and change the completion status of the `Event`.

 ### \[Proposed\] Enroll and Expel multiple Participants from multiple events

 #### Proposed Implementation

-The current implementation of `AddParticipantToEventCommand`(enroll) and `RemoveParticipantFromEventCommand`(expel) only allows the enrolling/expelling of a single Participant to/from a single Event.
+The current implementation of `AddParticipantToEventCommand`(enroll) and `RemoveParticipantFromEventCommand`(expel) only allows the enrolling/expelling of a single participant to/from a single event.
 To extend this feature to:

-1. Enroll/Expel a Participant to/from multiple Events.
+1. Enroll/Expel a participant to/from multiple events.
-2. Enroll/Expel multiple Participants to/from an Event.
+2. Enroll/Expel multiple participants to/from an event.
-3. Enroll/Expel multiple Participants to/from multiple Events.
+3. Enroll/Expel multiple participants to/from multiple events.

 It is recommended to incorporate the use of the `Prefix` class in these commands.
 Instead of the current syntax of `enroll PARTICIPANT_INDEX EVENT_INDEX` and `expel PARTICPANT_INDEX EVENT_INDEX`.
 A change to `enroll pid/PARTICIPANT_INDEXES... eid/EVENT_INDEXES...` and `expel pid/PARTICIPANT_INDEXES... eid/EVENT_INDEXES...` allows these cases to be possible.
-The `model` will then remove each of the specified Participants from each of the specified Events.
+The `model` will then add/remove each of the specified participants to/from each of the specified events.

 --------------------------------------------------------------------------------------------------------------------